quantastica/quantum-circuit/README.md

 Quantum Circuit Simulator
 =========================

 Quantum circuit simulator implemented in javascript.
 Can run in browser or at server (node.js).
 No UI - you can use it in your program to run quantum simulations.
 Circuit can be imported from and exported to [OpenQASM](https://github.com/Qiskit/openqasm).
+Circuit can be exported to [svg](https://www.w3.org/Graphics/SVG/) to vector image.

 Using in browser